mritsurgeon/Kastendemo/README.md

 Option 6 will Terminate the Kasten-demo WSL image running on exit.

-## i would recomend you create a .wslconfig file in C:\Users\User root directory to limit usuage on device
+## i would recommendyou create a .wslconfig file in C:\Users\User root directory to limit usuage on device

 Example wslconfig :